 - Serving a notice is not required under the Hindu marriage registration process.

 - The parties to a marriage are required to fill out the form for registration.

-- There are several documents which are required to be submitted:
+- There are several necessary papers which are required to be submitted:

 A marriage certificate is issued once the registration process is completed after proper scrutiny.